Soledad Miranda

 Juliette de Sade

 Soledad's death left one film unfinished.
 She had been shooting Juliette with Jess Franco but, sadly, it was never completed; only about 40 minutes were shot.
 According to Franco historian and interviewer Alain Petit, filming for it began during the production of She Killed in Ecstasy: "Franco used some of the actors and technicians to start another film, hoping to finish it later with the agreement and money of his producer.
 It was a common thing for him in these glorious times and a few films did see the light of day this way.
 So Jess told me that he shot 40 minutes, edited it and then showed the result to Artur Brauner that gave his OK for filming the end (that was maybe one of the the reasons of the contract Soledad was supposed to sign when she died)."
 The movie also starred Paul Müller and was based on the writings of the Marquis de Sade.
-All we have from this movie are a few photos that show Soledad wearing a blonde wig and disrobing on the other side of a keyhole.
+All we have from this movie are a few photos that show Soledad wearing a blonde wig lounging in bed and disrobing on the other side of a keyhole.
 Though often captioned as being from She Killed in Ecstasy, these photos are actually from Juliette.

 Click here for a synopsis and pictures from Juliette and here to find it on IMDB.
 Jess Franco has been rumored to still have the unfinished footage to use for a Soledad tribute one day, but it could be lying in storage in a film laboratory, or it might even have been lost or destroyed.
 If you know more about this film, please let me know.